nickglazzard1959/gplot2/README.md

 In addition to plotting graphs of data (stored in files), the current version of GPLOT has some features which can be useful for general drawing, especially of things such as block diagrams.
+All the graphics in this document were created with GPLOT, for example.

-GPLOT is based on the DIMFILM library (Descriptive Instructions for MicroFILM) which was written by Dr. John Gilbert at ULCC between 1972 and the mid 1990s.
+GPLOT is based on the DIMFILM library (Descriptive Instructions for MicroFILM) which was written by Dr. John Gilbert at ULCC between 1972 (first released in 1973) and the mid 1990s.
-The version of DIMFILM used is the second major version, from around 1983.
+The version of DIMFILM used is the second major version, from around 1984.
 The first version was CDC specific, while the second was much more easily ported and ran on IBM MVS, Cray COS and UNICOS as well as Convex machines.